jose-cano/SampleWebpage/README.md

 # SampleWebpage
-Sample webpage for a nonprofit organization created as an exercise in HTML and CSS.
+Webpage for a nonprofit organization created as an exercise in HTML and CSS.

 Link to website -> https://homework.jc1058360.repl.co